 - 1. In the Rules and Regulations, the Board of Examiners determines the standards for assessing each exam component.
 These standards are included in the assessment plans. - 2.
 The examiner determines the result of a written exam and provides the Board of Examiners with the necessary information to officially notify the student of the result within 15 working days of the date on which the exam was taken. - 3.
 The period stipulated in paragraph 5.10.2 and 5.10.3 may be extended if the Board of Examiners considers it necessary to investigate the exam result further. - 4.
-The examiner determines the results of oral exams and provides the student and the educational organisation/the Board of Examiners secretary's office with evidence of the result immediately after the exam is taken.
-If several students take the same exam after each other, this period can be extended by a maximum of five working days. - 5.
+The examiner determines the results of oral exams and provides the student and the educational organisation/the Board of Examiners secretary's office with evidence of the result at the latest the next day the exam is taken.
+If several students take the same exam after each other on different days, this period can be extended by a maximum of five working days. - 5.
 For all other forms of exams, the Board of Examiners specifies in advance how the result will be determined and what the applicable time period is.